We pit camera phone vs digital camera in a quest to determine which is best for photographers and videographers. It’s closer than you’d think!

 By contrast, a smartphone camera usually is controlled by on-screen buttons and menu selections.
 Many smartphones will allow you to use a physical button for the shutter release, but of course there’s no grip or chunky body to get your hands around.

 Another thing worth considering is manual control.
-Some smartphones have this capability within their native apps, meaning you can change settings such as ISO, shutter speed and so on.
-Some smartphones, such as Google and Apple phones, don’t have this capability directly within the native camera app, but you can download additional apps to give you that functionality.
+Some smartphones have this capability within their native apps, allowing changes to settings such as ISO, shutter speed and so on.
+Some smartphones, such as Google and Apple phones, don’t have this facility within the native camera app, but you can download additional apps that give you it.

 Most dedicated cameras have semi-automatic and manual controls, giving you even greater scope to change any setting you want to.
 It’s worth remembering however that for many, the simplicity of a smartphone’s operation will be appealing too.